RLC circuit: Critically damped response

 The critically damped response represents the circuit response that decays in the fastest possible time without going into oscillation.
 This consideration is important in control systems where it is required to reach the desired state as quickly as possible without overshooting.
 D_{1} and D_{2} are arbitrary constants determined by boundary conditions.

 Laplace domain

 The series RLC can be analyzed for both transient and steady AC state behavior using the Laplace transform.
-If the voltage source above produces a waveform with Laplace-transformed V(s) (where s is the complex frequency s = σ + jω), the KVL can be applied in the Laplace domain:
+If the voltage source above produces a waveform with Laplace-transformed V(s) (where s is the complex frequency s = σ + jω), Kirchhoff's voltage law (KVL) can be applied in the Laplace domain: